hikariakio/QueenPuzzle/README.md

 ## Notes for New Contributors

-1. Puzzle generation is computationally intensive for large boards, so be mindful of the 10,000 attempt limit.
+1. Puzzle generation is computationally intensive for large boards.
+After 10,000 failed attempts at finding a unique puzzle, the generator automatically falls back to a valid puzzle without uniqueness guarantees.
 2. The browser code relies solely on vanilla JavaScript and Tailwind CSS.
 3. Theme colors are controlled in `style.css` and `getRegionColor()` inside `main.js`.
 4. The grid outline colors can be customized via the CSS variables